 '''

 SELECT sname, RPAD(sname, 21, "-")

 FROM state

 WHERE code = "WV" OR code = "AZ";

-Figure 4-75.
+Figure 4-73.
 Query

+(expression)

+sname

+West Virginia West Virginia -----

+Arizona

+Arizona

 '''

-sname (expression)

-West Virginia West Virginia

-Arizona Arizona

 In addition to these functions, the LTRIM and RTRIM functions can return a value that drops specified leading or trailing padding characters from their string argument, and the ASCII function can return the numeric value of the codepoint within the ASCII character set of the first character in its string argument.
-These built-in functions for operations on string values are described in theIBM Informix Guide to SQL: Syntax.
+These built-in functions for operations on string values are described in the IBM Informix Guide to SQL: Syntax.